dyninst/spi/doc/developer/README.md

 `static ptr Create(StringSet& funcs);`

 Creates a Boost shared pointer pointing to a FuncEvent instance.
 The parameter [*funcs*]{} specifies a set of demangled names of functions that are going to be instrumented.

 **Class CallEvent**

 It installs instrumentation at all call sites of specified functions immediately.

 `static ptr Create(StringSet& funcs);`

 Creates a Boost shared pointer pointing to a CallEvent instance.
-The parameter [*funcs*]{} specifies a set of demangled names of function calls that are going to be instrumented.
+The parameter funcs specifies a set of demangled names of function calls that are going to be instrumented.

 **Class CombEvent**